Bournemouth Film School

 Working in a unique environment

 It takes many disciplines to make a film, and Bournemouth Film School™ is home to all of them.
-With nine main programmes, we make up the largest film school outside of London.
+With ten main programmes, we make up the largest film school outside of London.

 - BA (Hons) Film Production

 - MA Animation Production